larenala/Countries/README.md

 # Fullstack Weather app
-This project is based on Fullstack course at the University of Helsinki.
-It is a simple app searching for countries, showing the basic information, weather and time for each country.
+The project is a simple app searching for countries, showing the basic information, weather and time for each country.
+It is based on [Fullstack course](https://fullstackopen.com/about) at the University of Helsinki.

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Installation